sprce/sprce/README.md

 Hi I'm Spruce.
-I'm learning a bunch of web and java shit so I might be back soon.
-Maybe.
+I'm real busy learning, like, a lot of stuff.
+I'll be back to chat later.